APPELLATE ATTORNEYS SUCCESSFULLY OVERTURN STATE AND FEDERAL CRIMINAL VERDICTS

 Appeals, also known as post-conviction relief, are sought by many convicted parties found guilty by a criminal jury or during a bench trial (as laid out by The Georgia Code § 5-6-33 – Right of appeal).
 Before an appeal, convicted parties have the right to motion for a new trial.
 A motion for a new trial is part of the appeals process; however, the motion must be filed within the post-conviction statutory period.

 Our attorneys have experience appealing directly to the Georgia Court of Appeals or the District Courts of Appeals.
 If the motion for a new trial post-conviction statutory period expires, it’s not the end.
 Our attorneys will adjudicate cases before the Georgia Supreme Court or the Supreme Court of the United States.
 In addition, we will always stay in constant communication with you about new developments in your appeals case.
-We know how important every bit of progress, and will always offer honest expectations and straightforward advice.
+We know how important every bit of progress is, and will always offer honest expectations and straightforward advice.

 SEASONED ATTORNEYS WITH STRONG APPELLATE EXPERIENCE